Ayfri/Kore/website/src/jsMain/resources/markdown/doc/helpers/State_Delegates.md

 runtime value still lives in the scoreboard, so you should think of the delegate as a concise **command emitter**, not a live synchronized Kotlin variable.

+The objective is created lazily the first time the property is accessed or assigned, and it uses `dummy` by default.

 If you need relative changes instead of absolute sets, use the paired scoreboard entity handle:

 ```kotlin